mohiva/play-silhouette/docs/how-it-works/providers.rst

 .. versionadded:: 2.0

-The default workflow for traditional web applications is it to send values in URL query parameters but for mobile applications there could be another workflow.
-So with request extractors it's possible to extract values send to the client from different parts of the request.
-By default Silhouette can read values from query parameters and from request body containing form-urlencoded, Json or XML data.
+The default workflow for traditional web applications is it to send values in URL query parameters, but for mobile applications there could be another workflow.
+With request extractors it's possible to extract values sent to the client in different parts of the request.
+By default Silhouette can read values from query parameters and from a request body containing form-urlencoded, Json or XML data.

-As example, if a parameter with the name `code` is needed by Silhouette inside a provider, then the parameter could be send in the following parts of the request:
+For example, if a parameter with the name `code` is needed by Silhouette inside a provider, then the parameter could be sent in the following parts of the request:

 **URL Query Parameter**